wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-app-service-environment-securely-connecting-to-backend-resources.md

 ## Overview ##
 Since an Azure Websites Environment is always created in a subnet of a regional classic "v1" [virtual network][virtualnetwork], outbound connections from an Azure Websites Environment to other backend resources can flow exclusively over the virtual network.

-**Note:**  An Azure Websites Environment cannot be created in a "v2" virtual network.
+**Note:**  An Azure Websites Environment cannot be created in a "v2" ARM-managed virtual network.

 For example, there may be a SQL Server running on a cluster of virtual machines with port 1433 locked down.
 The endpoint may be ACLd to only allow access from other resources on the same virtual network.